These numbers won’t surprise you.

 - Your long and short-term marketing goals.
 Do you want to increase annual revenue growth?
 Increase market share?

 - Marketing budget.
 Using the assigned figures, do ballpark math for your campaign.
-A successful SaaS marketing initiative should have a higher ROI about its input.
-You’ll want to set up automation systems.
+A successful SaaS marketing initiative must generate a positive ROI.

 Using a survey, ask existing customers where they heard about your business.
 With the correct information, you can maximize your SaaS marketing efforts fully.

-After considering the above factors, set a goal timeline, and define your resources.
-Then create and communicate a framework for your SaaS marketing team.
+After considering the above factors, set a goal, and timeline and define your resources.
+Then share the plan with your SaaS marketing team.
 The action plan must account for budget, human resources, and tools.

-Ensure that this framework is accessible to everyone, including external stakeholders, so no department slacks.
+Ensure the framework is accessible to everyone, including external stakeholders, so no department slacks.
 When your plan kicks off, test, tweak, and re-prioritize as necessary.

 Now the stage is set with other groundwork SaaS marketing strategies, let’s take a deep dive into strategizing with inbound marketing for lead generation.